Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-3/giving-points.md

 pointPart.Touched:Connect(partTouched)

 -- Changes the color of the part based on variables.
-Needs to be at bottom of script. while true do
+Needs to be at the bottom of the script. while true do
 	pointPart.Color = blue
 	task.wait(4)